CryptoAssassin1/chain-registry/imgjer.md

 - [ ] **Added `traces`** if using image_sync
 - [ ] **Correct GitHub URL** (cosmos/chain-registry, not your fork)
 - [ ] **Referenced in chain.json or assetlist.json** (depending on asset type)
-- [ ] **Ran local validation** before pushing

 ---

 ## Common Questions

-**Q: My image is 1920x1080.
-How do I make it square?**
-A: You need to edit your image to make it square (width = height) before uploading.
-Most image editors support cropping or resizing to square dimensions.

 **Q: Can I use JPG instead of PNG?**
 A: **No.** JPG is not allowed.
-PNG is required because it supports transparency, which is important for logos.
+PNG is required.

 **Q: How do I know if I should use image_sync?**
 A: If the token originated from another chain (IBC transfer, testnet version, wrapped token), use `image_sync`.
 Only upload new images for assets that **originate** on the chain you're adding them to.

 **Q: Do I need both PNG and SVG?**
-A: Prefer SVG when available (smaller, scalable).
-PNG is accepted when SVG isn't available.
-Providing both is fine but not required.
+A: Prefer SVG when available (smaller, scalable).Providing both is fine but not required.

 **Q: My PR failed CI with "Image isn't square".
 What do I do?**
 A: Fix the image dimensions to be square (width = height), then push the changes.